liffiton/ATLeS/docs/box_sw_manual_install.md

 ---
-layout: page
 title: (Manual) Box Software Setup
 ---

 Most people will not need to use the following instructions.
 They are provided for anyone who wants to set up the [whatever] box software environment themselves.
-The easiest way to install and use the software is to [install a provided OS image](box_setup).
+The easiest way to install and use the software is to [install a provided OS image](box_sw_install).

-## Installing FishyCam from Scratch
+# Installing FishyCam from Scratch

 If you are comfortable working in a Linux deveopment environment, you can install the needed software yourself.
 Start with a clean install of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).

-### Python Package Dependencies
+## Python Package Dependencies

 Before installing the python modules themselves, install the required tools: